paszu/3DSRepo/Part-4-(New-3DS).md

 10. Update your **EmuNAND** to the latest version using system settings if it is not already
 11. Open the eShop at least once to allow it to initialize databases
 12. Get into the Homebrew Launcher on EmuNAND through the entrypoint of your choice
-13. Launch FBI
+11. Open Decrypt9, then go to "EmuNAND File Options", then select the "Dump Health & Safety" option
+12. Press Select to eject your SD card, then put it in your computer
+13. Extract Universal Inject Generater, then copy both `hs.app` from your SD card and `FBI.cia` from the FBI zip to the `input` folder
+14. Double click `go.bat`
+15. Copy `FBI_inject_with_banner.app` to the root of your SD card and reinsert your SD card into your 3DS
+16. Press B on Decrypt9, then go to "EmuNAND File Options" and select the "Inject Health & Safety" option
-14. Navigate to `FBI.cia` and press A to install
+17. Press down once to select `FBI_inject_with_banner.app`, then press A to inject
-15. Go to the home menu and launch FBI from there
+18. Press start, then reboot into EmuNAND
+19. Launch the Health and Safety Application (which is now FBI)
-16. Navigate to `sysUpdater.cia` and press A to install
+20. Navigate to `sysUpdater.cia` and press A to install

 ##### Section II - Downgrading
 26. Reboot into SysNAND, then get into the Homebrew Launcher through the entrypoint of your choice